 The Department of Extraordinary Emigration and Delivery (DEED) is a paranormal novel of espionage, adventure, and legendary creatures.
-It publishes May 29, 2025.
+It published on May 29, 2025.
 Order on Amazon here.

 Legendary creatures—called mythicals—exist.
 They remain hidden from humankind.
 Rebecca Eidelweiss is a secret agent in charge of overseeing mythicals safety.
 With her ability to transform from a centaur to human woman, she travels around the globe on assignment to rescue mythicals from danger.